Illinois Compiled Statutes

 (3) Courses provided through a live, interactive

-webinar shall require all participants to demonstrate their attendance in and attention to the course by answering or responding to at least one polling question per 30 minutes of course instruction.
-In no event shall the interval between polling questions exceed 30 minutes.
+webinar shall require all participants to demonstrate their attendance in and attention to the course by answering or responding to at least one polling question per 50 minutes of course instruction.

 (4) All participants in courses provided in an online